brian-a-moore/tech-demo-chance-game/README.md

-# What Will You Risk?
+# Chance Game

-This is a simple yet engaging game I created during my leisure time.
-It's not designed to showcase any specific skill, but it's built using Vite, React, Typescript, and Tailwind.
-I also composed the music for it.
+This application is designed to showcase a foundational understand of React, styling and working with multimedia and state management.
+It is an interactive game and is available to demo via Vercel.

 ## Run the Game